endiz/Caldera-Tips/README.md

    sed -i '/- training/a\- emu' conf/default.yml
    ```

-2. Start caldera to download the emu plugin repo
+2. Start caldera to download the emu plugin repo.
+If using venv, make sure you activate the environment first with `source .venv/bin/activate`
    ```
    python3 server.py --build
    ```